viperproject/prusti-dev/user-guide/src/tour/new.md

 #}
 ```

 Declaring that we use the `prusti_contracts` crate removes the compiler error but
-leads to a new error - this time an error raised by Prusti:
+leads to a new error.
+This time it is an error raised by Prusti:

 ```
 error: [Prusti: invalid specification] use of impure function "List::len" in pure code is not allowed